jsartisan/frontend-challenges/challenges/215-minimum-window-with-characters/README.md

-Given two strings `s` and `t`, return the shortest substring of `s` such that every character in `t`, including duplicates, is present in the substring.
-If such a substring does not exist, return an empty string `""`.
+Write a function that takes two strings `s` and `t` as input.
+Find and return the minimum length substring from `s` that contains all characters from `t` (including any duplicate characters).
+If no such substring exists in `s`, return an empty string `""`.

-You may assume that the correct output is always unique.
+The problem guarantees that there will be exactly one valid answer when a solution exists.

 **Constraints:**
 - 1 ≤ s.length ≤ 1000